- 45 Hour Hold

 - All hours required for the student’s undergraduate degree must be completed in the term in which the graduate course is being taken.

 - In order to earn graduate credit, the student must graduate at the end of the semester in which the course(s) is taken; otherwise, the course countsas undergraduate credit.

 - If graduate credit is earned, the semester credit hours are not considered part of the baccalaureate degree program.

-- The student must obtain permission from the student’s advisor, the instructor, the Department Chair and the Dean of the college in which the course(s) to be taken is offered.
-Approval forms are available in the deans’ offices, the Enrollment Services Center, and on the Office of the Registrar Web site at http://utsa.edu/registrar/.
+- The student must obtain permission from the student’s academic advisor, the instructor of the course, and the chair of the department offering the course.
+Approval forms are available on the Office of the Registrar Web site.
 The form must be filed by the time of registration.
 Students are encouraged to begin seeking appropriate authorizations before the registration period.

 An undergraduate student with a cumulative grade point average of 3.0 or higher and lacking no more than 30 semester credit hours for graduation may enroll in a graduate course and earn graduate credit under the following conditions:

 - The student is in good academic standing in an accelerated bachelor/master’s degree program or is in good academic standing in the Honors College.